Abdulrehmanba01/Abdulrehmanba01.github.io/ICG Process API.md

 }
 catch (ApiException e){};
 ```
 It will be included in the try and catch block to deal with any exceptions that could arise if the "merchantsController" object fails to get the merchant provisions that was anticipated to be returned.
-The content object will be passed as parametet to the `MerchantsMerchantProvisioning1Async` method.
+The content object will be passed as parameter to the `MerchantsMerchantProvisioning1Async` method.
 This try catch block will take care of any exceptions that are thrown in order to prevent unhandled exceptions, user error, or application crashes.

 #### Parameters Detail